 Parasport is a joint initiative, between the British Paralympic Association (BPA) and the professional services firm Deloitte, to improve how talented sports people at community level are identified and supported, with the aim of increasing participation levels in competitive sporting events.

 Sport England is an organisation committed to creating opportunities for people to start in sport, stay in sport and succeed in sport.
 The organisation promotes and invests in sport and is responsible for delivering the Government's sporting objectives.

 The Lawn Tennis Association

-This has a lot of synergies with our tennis strategy.
-As the largest provider of public Tennis facilities in the UK our mission statement for tennis which is:
+This has a lot of synergies with GLL's own tennis strategy.
+As the largest provider of public tennis facilities in the UK, our mission statement for tennis is:

 "To be the driving force behind increased and sustained tennis participation in the UK through best practise tennis management and tennis innovation."